 These cemeteries are both free and very interesting.

-The Montparnasse cemetery houses the graves of such renowned writers and thinkers as Simone de Beauvoir, Jean-Paul Sartre, Charles Baudelaire, and Julio Cortázar.
+The Montparnasse houses the graves of such renowned writers and thinkers as Simone de Beauvoir, Jean-Paul Sartre, Charles Baudelaire, and Julio Cortázar.

 Note: Make sure to check out the Catacombs of Paris to compliment your Cemetery tour.

-3. Visit Notre Dame
+6. Notre Dame Cathedral

 It doesn't cost one penny to go inside.
 But if you want to go up the tower and take a tour of the bells, that is an extra charge.